|Go To See Alaska - Part 9 -

 official tour title is Misty Fjords & Wilderness Explorer with Tour ID of KTN-030 on Princess website.)

-An inside view of the lower level of the cruise ship for the boat tour of Misty Fjords National Monument.
-There
+An inside view of the lower level of the boat for the boat tour of Misty Fjords National Monument.
+There is a

 provided a lot of helpful information and answered many questions from the tourists.

-Sheer rock cliffs rise 3,150 feet straight up vertically from the sea level in such bottomless fjord.
+Spectacular scenery of sheer rock cliffs rise 3,150 feet straight up vertically from the sea level and drop 1,000

 The horizontal grooves on such sheer rock cliff wall indicate that such fjords were sculpted by massive glaciers